sgost/contentconcepts-data/services/academic_editing/essay_editing/index.md

     - admission essay editing
     - admission essay proofreading
 ---
 Are you staring at a blank page and feeling like your brain has gone on a vacation without you?
 Is your essay due in a few hours and you're still unsure of how to begin?
-Fear not, my friend, because we've got you covered!
+Fear not, my friend, because our [essay editors](https://contentconcepts.com/about/) have got you covered!

 ![Essay_editing_experts](essay_editing_services.png "Essay editor")